-- In respect of the meetings held during the year under review, adequate notice is given to all directors to schedule the Board/Committee Meetings, agenda and detailed notes on agenda were sent, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - As per the provisions of IBC and provisions of Regulation 15 (2A) and (2B) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations 2015 (SEBI (LODR)) as amended from time to time, the provisions specified in regulation 17,18,19,21, shall not be applicable during the insolvency resolution process.
-The provisions as specified in said regulations of the SEBI (LODR) shall not be applicable during the insolvency resolution process period provided that the roles and responsibilities of the board of directors and the committees, specified in the respective regulations, shall be fulfilled by the interim resolution professional or resolution professional.
+- Except for the penalties under the Standard Operating Procedures under the SEBI LODR, I have not come across of any Contingent liabilities, penalties or show cause notices issued/status of disputes and appeals under other Acts - The Independent Directors of the Company have not convened a separate meeting of the Independent Directors as the Company as required in terms of Regulation 25(2A) of the SEBI LODR. - In terms of the provisions of Section 173 of the Companies Act, 2013, every company shall hold a minimum number of four meetings of its Board of Directors every year in such a manner that not more than one hundred and twenty days shall intervene between two consecutive meetings of the Board.
+During the year under review, no meetings of the Board or any of the committees were held. - As per the provisions of IBC and provisions of Regulation 15 (2A) and (2B) of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations 2015 (SEBI (LODR)) as amended from time to time, the provisions specified in regulation 17,18,19,21, shall not be applicable during the insolvency resolution process.
+The provisions as specified in said regulations of the SEBI (LODR) shall not be applicable during the insolvency resolution process and responsibilities of the board of directors and the committees, specified in the respective regulations, shall be fulfilled by the interim resolution professional or resolution professional.
 However, Regulation 15(3) of the SEBI LODR, also states that notwithstanding the above exemptions, the provisions of the Companies Act, 2013, shall continue to apply, where-ever applicable.
 Thus, the exemption provided under the SEBI LODR doesn't exempt companies from the compliance under the Companies Act, 2013.